Aframak/mace-ace-distillation/MACE/Reproduce MACE MP A13 results/README.txt

-his notebook reproduces results from Section A.13 of MACE MP paper for tungsten (W), molybdenum ()Mo and niobium (Nb) benchmarks using the MACE foundation model (MACE-MP-0 and MACE-MP-FT).
+This notebook reproduces results from Section A.13 of MACE MP paper for tungsten (W), molybdenum ()Mo and niobium (Nb) benchmarks using the MACE foundation model (MACE-MP-0 and MACE-MP-FT).
 It provides a reference for evaluating model accuracy and extracting benchmark properties comparable to DFT data.

 Overview